axocomm/lambda.codes/resources/pages/about/experience.md

 ## Employment History

-### Relay Network (present)

-I am currently a full stack developer at Relay Network in Radnor, PA working primarily with Clojure.
-Here, I develop features for multiple backend services, work with huge amounts of data, diagnose and fix issues of all kinds, and more.

-Backend services are all written in Clojure, frontends for portals and the actual Relay application use Backbone.js, Ruby is used for testing (RSpec) and automation/tasks (Rake), and we are moving to Ansible for service deployment.
-Infrastructure is all hosted in AWS.

-The list of projects is already quite long, but recently I have been involved with an overhaul of the internal file processing system for customer data management and messaging, a few brand new APIs, and 2-token IVR for member onboarding.
-I am also in the process of evaluating and moving some tests over to [Midje](https://github.com/marick/Midje) to eventually replace RSpec.

 ### ProTech Internet Group (present)

 I began working on small projects with ProTech in 2012 and continued over the next few years taking on larger responsibilities.
-This position mostly entails WordPress plugin and theme development but often involves full site builds, extensive modifications, and a great variety of other development tasks.
+This position mostly entails WordPress plugin and theme development but often involves full site builds, extensive modifications, and some mobile development.

 I also work on maintaining development and staging servers, building internal tools, and much more.
 Earlier this year, I was even involved